GPT2MEG: Quantizing MEG for Autoregressive Generation: Results

-Up to this point, all trainings and analyses were done on MEG data from a single subject.
-We next looked at whether adding data from multiple subjects improves modelling and generation performance.
-This is in line with the overall goal of training such foundational forecasting models on multiple large datasets.
-Here we took a first step in exploring this by scaling \texttt{ChanelGPT2} to the 15 subjects in the \citet{cichy2016comparison} data, which we refer to as \texttt{ChanelGPT2-group}.
-For adapting to multiple subjects and to capture variability over subjects, we used subject embeddings as described in Section~\ref{sec:methods}.
-The main reason for only evaluating \texttt{ChanelGPT2} on group data is the comparatively much poorer performance of Wavenet-based models in evoked timeseries generation.
+Up to this point, all trainings and analyses were done on MEG data from a single sample subject.
+We next looked at whether combining data from multiple subjects improves modelling and generation performance.
+This is in line with the overall goal of training such foundational forecasting models on large datasets containing multiple subjects.
+Here we took a first step in exploring this by scaling \texttt{GPT2MEG} to the 15 subjects in the \citet{cichy2016comparison} data, which we refer to as \texttt{GPT2MEG-group}.
+For adapting to multiple subjects and to capture variability over subjects, we used subject embeddings (see Methods).
+The main reason for only evaluating \texttt{GPT2MEG} on group data is the comparatively much poorer performance of Wavenet-based models in evoked timeseries generation.

 We were interested in whether the model generated evoked responses improved their similarity with the evoked responses from the real data, when using data from more subjects.
 To compare with the single-subject training we generated data using the subject embedding of that subject.
 The comparison of the evoked response of single-subject and group models for one 1 visual channel is shown in Figure~\ref{fig:gpt_group_evokeds_visual}.
-We found that generally \texttt{ChannelGPT2-group} produces evoked responses that are more smoothed than the single-subject model.
-This is possibly because the model learns to generate data that is closer to the average statistics over subjects, and while it can adapt its generation based on the subject label --- this ability is not perfect.
+We found that generally \texttt{GPT2MEG-group} produces evoked responses that are more smoothed than the single-subject model.
+This is possibly because the model learns to generate data that is closer to the average statistics over subjects, and while it can adapt its generation based on the subject label, this ability is not perfect.

-To test our hypothesis regarding \texttt{ChannelGPT2-group} generating more of an average across subjects, we generated data for all subjects (using appropriate subject embeddings) and compared the grand average evoked responses with those extracted from the MEG data of all subjects.
-Two channels are plotted in Figure~\ref{fig:group_evoked_2channels}.
-The evoked response averaged over all subjects is much noisier because of the high between-subject variability.
-However, we can see that indeed \texttt{ChannelGPT2-group} can generate this well, perhaps slightly smoother than the real data.
-Comparing these plots with Figure~\ref{fig:gpt_group_evokeds_visual}, it is also clear that it adapts its generation well to a specific subject compared to the group average.